moekhodry11/AVR-Advanced-Calculator/README.md

 # Software Requirements
 - AVR-GCC compiler
-- AVRDUDE programmer
 - GNU Make build system
-- AVR-LibC standard library
-- AVR-GCC C standard library
-- AVR-GCC math library
-- AVR-GCC IO library
+- AVR library
+- My drivers

 #Usage
 To use the calculator, simply connect the Atmega32 microcontroller to the LCD display and keypad using jumper wires and a breadboard or PCB.
 Then, compile the source code using AVR-GCC and AVRDUDE, and upload the resulting binary file to the microcontroller using a programmer.
 Finally, power on the calculator and start calculating!